SAMSEM -- A Generic and Scalable Approach for IC Metal Line Segmentation: Methodology

 \subsubsection{Fine-Tuning Process}

 \ac{SAM2} comes with four different \enquote{checkpoints}, \ie, model sizes.
 For \AppName, we chose to focus on the \texttt{large} checkpoint, which has the most tunable parameters, as it yielded the most promising results in initial experiments.
-Fine-tuning is performed using PyTorch v2.7.1 and CUDA 13.0.
-All fine-tuning runs are executed on a cluster of Nvidia H100 machine-learning accelerators, which comprises a mix of SXM cards with \SI{80}{GB} and NVL cards with \SI{94}{GB} of memory.
-For all our experiments, we set a fixed batch size of $12$, as this is the maximum that fits in the \SI{80}{GB} of memory on the SXM cards.
+We performed fine-tuning using a single Nvidia H100 machine-learning accelerator for each run.
+For all our experiments, we set a fixed batch size of $12$, as this is the maximum that fits in the \SI{80}{GB} of memory on our Nvidia H100 SXM cards.
+Our fine-tuning scripts utilized PyTorch v2.7.1 and CUDA 13.0, and fine-tuning on \SI{90}{\percent} of our dataset took around \SI{69}{\hour} to complete.

 The fine-tuning process is as follows: First, we retrieve segmentation masks from the current model.
 To this end, we feed the input images of each batch to the image encoder.
 For each of these images, we then get embeddings of a point prompt from the prompt encoder.
 Here, we sample a random point $(x,y)$ from the ground-truth foreground (\ie, the point lies on a metal line) and use it as a positive prompt to the prompt encoder.
 Next, we feed the image and prompt embeddings to the mask decoder, which produces low-resolution masks.
 These masks are then postprocessed by internal \ac{SAM2} functions to obtain three prediction masks for each image in the batch, as we enabled multi-mask output for better segmentation results~\cite{DBLP:conf/iclr/RaviGHHR0KRRGMP25}.
 Finally, we compute the loss between the ground truth and the segmentation mask, then perform backward propagation and optimize the targeted model components using AdamW~\cite{DBLP:conf/iclr/LoshchilovH19}.